-The number of households in the private rented sector in the UK has surged in recent years – up from 2.8 million in 2007 to 4.5 million in 2017, according to ONS data.
+The number of households in the private rented sector in the UK has surged in recent years – up from 2.8 million in 2007 to 4.5 million in 2017, according to ONS's most recent data (2018).

 Younger households are more likely to privately rent, with 25 - 34 year olds making up the largest group.
 And according to the recent Zoopla UK Cities House Price Index, house prices are continuing to rise in the UK, meaning the demand for rental homes is also likely to increase.

 It's not necessary to employ the services of a lettings agency when renting out your house.
 Choosing to go it alone is likely to save you money, but a good firm will take a lot of the pressure off your shoulders.
 This kind of support can be an invaluable for landlords who are renting out their house for the first time.

 An agency will advertise your property, find potential tenants, show them around, draw up an assured shorthold tenancy agreement and deal with them on a day-to-day basis.

 They'll also be able to handle credit and reference checks on your behalf, and deal with deposits through a registered scheme such as the Deposit Protection Service.
 The downside is they'll typically charge a fee that's equivalent to anything from 10 to 15% of your monthly rental income.